nus-cs2103-AY2021S1/ip/docs/README.md

 ### `bye` - Exits the application

-An exit greeting will be shown and the application will close.
+An exit greeting will be shown, and the application will close.

 Example of usage and outcome: